Dumpcar series 31-638 [WIP]

 Motor drivers

-Initial idea was to use a generic dual H-bridge IC (DRV8835, which I used before for DC motors), but to use miniature 5V steppers on ~15V track voltages, some current limiting would be needed to avoid burning up the motors.
-So I decided to use dedicated stepper controllers, DRV8428 in particular, to benefit from its built-in current control and microstepping.
+Initial idea was to use a generic dual H-bridge IC (e.g. DRV8835, which I used before for DC motors), but to use miniature 5V steppers on ~15V track voltages, some current limiting would be needed to avoid burning up the motors.
+While it’s probably possible to limit current for this application using resistors, I decided to use dedicated stepper controllers, DRV8428 in particular, to benefit from its built-in current control and microstepping.
 It comes in a slightly larger 3x3mm package (DRV8835 comes in 3x2mm package).
-To fit the components into PCB, most of extra features were dropped, e.g. control of microstepping from MCU, control of current from MCU.
+To fit the components into PCB, most of extra features were dropped, e.g. control of microstepping from MCU, or control of current from MCU.

 Other